secretstartups/handbook/content/handbook/company/working-groups/customer-use-case-adoption.md

 ---
-layout: markdown_page
 title: "Customer Use Case Adoption"
 description: "Drive cross-functional alignment around use case adoption as the north star KPI and #1 predictor of Churn & Contraction."
-canonical_path: "/company/team/structure/working-groups/customer-use-case-adoption/"
 ---

-## On this page

-{:.no_toc}

-- TOC
-{:toc}

 ## Purpose

 This working group is charged with driving the necessary cross-functional alignment, prioritization, and execution required to deliver improved customer adoption of key use cases within the GitLab platform.
 Following the 2023-05-16 Sales Key Review, there was a high-priority focus on driving customer use case adoption as the north star KPI and #1 predictor of Churn & Contraction.
 The formation of this working group was a direct outcome to accelerate efforts to win against GitHub and reduce Churn & Contraction.

 **Desired Outcomes**

 1. Drive **cross-functional alignment** around use case adoption across sales, customer success, product, data, finance, etc.
 1. Mature **existing and new use cases and measures**, including thresholds
 1. Build use cases as input into **actions** to drive the business